kamax-matrix/mxisd/docs/threepids/session/session-views.md

 # Web pages for the 3PID sessions
-You can customize the various pages used during a 3PID validation using [Thymeleaf templates](http://www.thymeleaf.org/).
+You can customize the various pages used during a 3PID validation using the options below.

 ## Configuration
 Pseudo-configuration to illustrate the structure: